Mercury13/unicodia-sesh/svg-my/rationale.md

 - 1405C: greatly simplified, removed touching curves, solid canal
 - 1405D: most curves to lines, simplified Re, removed one rope
 - 1406A: removed cow on the bow
-- 14075: removed cow on the bow: THREE HUNDRED
+- 14075: removed cow on the bow
-- 14094: really other thing
+- 14094: really other thing: THREE HUNDRED
 - 140A8: more details
 - 140BF: bull → bubalis
 - 140FC: removed PLACEHOLDERS